 Sealed lead acid batteries are by far the most common in automotive applications.
 One of their biggest benefits is that they last quite a long time if they’re stored in the right conditions.
 Of course, for any controlled storage, you’ll need to pull the battery out of the car.

 Ideally, store a sealed lead acid (SLA) battery in a location where there’s no danger of getting impacted or having its terminals crossed accidentally, so a shelf out of the way is a good solution.
 The most important aspect for long-term storage is temperature, though.
-Choose a spot where the temperature remains relatively constant between 50 and 60 degrees Fahrenheit, or 10 to 15 degrees Celsius.
+Storing a battery in extremely hot or cold temperatures can have a ngeative impact on the battery’s performance and lifespan.
+So choose a spot where the temperature remains relatively constant between 50 and 60 degrees Fahrenheit, or 10 to 15 degrees Celsius.

 Store a vehicle battery fully charged